githubschool/good-vibes/_posts/0000-01-14-rainbowpeppercorn.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Welcome to rainbowpeppercorn's slide!"
 ---

 How many cats is too many cats?
 (There's no such number.)